intel-iot-devkit/iot-samples-cloud-setup/m2x-mqtt.md

 ## Summary

-If you have followed all the steps above, you should have all the information that your program needs to connect to the MQTT\* server:
+If you have followed all the required steps above, you should have all the information that your program needs to connect to the MQTT\* server:

 - `MQTT_SERVER` - use `<M2X Primary API Key>@api-m2x.att.com`, along with the `ssl://` (for C++) or the `mqtts://` (for JavaScript\*) protocol